 Fried catfish is a staple of Southern cuisine and is often accompanied by a variety of traditional side dishes that complement its flavor and texture.
 Commonly served with homemade potato salad, creamy coleslaw, or collard greens, these sides enhance the overall dining experience and reflect regional culinary practices.

 Hush puppies are frequently included in these meals.
-Made from seasoned cornmeal, they add a contrasting crunchy texture to the dish.
+Made from seasoned cornmeal, they add a contrasting crunchy texture.
 Cornbread is another popular option that provides a slightly sweet, moist balance to the savory flavors of fried catfish.

 Storage and Reheating